XNAVANETX/messaging/messaging/readme.md

-# Messaging Web Application using PHP and MYSQl
+# Messaging Web Application using PHP and MYSQL!